-6. At Review backup settings window, you can click Change schedule to let Windows 10 automatic backup to NAS.
+6. At Review backup settings window, you can click Change schedule to backup Windows 10 to WD My Cloud NAS.
 Then click Save settings and run the backup.

-Note: Windows OS has a limitation that you must have Windows7/8/10 Professional or Enterprise editions.
-Otherwise, you cannot use Windows built-in Backup and Restore utility to backup Windows to WD NAS.
-If you are using other editions, you can rely on a third-party backup tool like AOMEI Backupper to backup PC to WD My Cloud.
+✎Note: Windows OS has a limitation that you must have Windows7/8/10/11 Professional or Enterprise editions.
+Otherwise, you cannot use Windows built-in Backup and Restore utility to backup Windows 10 to WD My Cloud NAS.

-Google released a tool called Backup and Sync that lets you pick and choose folders on your system to keep backed up to Google Drive.
+Google released a tool called Drive for desktop that lets you pick and choose folders on your system to backup to Google Drive.
 Normally, only the Google Drive folder is kept synced, so, you should put all of your library folders into the synced folder.

-1. Download and install the Backup and Sync and then sign in your Google Account.
+1. Download and install Google Drive for desktop and then sign in to your Google Account.

 2. Choose which folders you want to keep backed up.
-Add as many as you want using Choose Folder.
+Add as many as you want using Add Folder.